moquality/docs_old/docs/docs/integration-ci-cd/circleci.md

     2. As before, the line `command: |` indicates that you are going to issue multiple lines of commands.

     3. `mq login -a [API_KEY]` logs you in using your API key.
 Your API key uniquely identifies your account.
-To find your API key, run `mq login` and follow the prompts to log in to your account.
+To find your API key, run `mq login` in your command line and follow the prompts to log in to your account.
 Next, run `mq user` to display user information.
 Your API key will be in the list of returned information.

     4. `mq user` returns user information, and you can check that your user is correct.